iterative/dvc.org/content/docs/user-guide/data-versioning.md

 ## Organization and optimization

-DVC helps you keep a clean project directory by [caching your data] separate from code and configuration (including DVC metafiles).
+DVC helps you keep a clean project directory by [caching your data] separately from code and configuration (including DVC metafiles).
 The same mechanisms [optimize] space and time.